 Below is a short video to lead you through the stepsSetting up your printer is easy.

-1) Unbox it
+- Unbox it

-2) Put in the Paper
+- Put in the Paper

-3) Put in the Ribbon
+- Put in the Ribbon

-5) Connect the Bluetooth
+- Connect the Bluetooth

-Here's how to install the paper:
+Here's how to install the paper

 To load the paper, there's a green arm attached to the paper spindle.
 Pull out the green arm and then lay it parallel with the spindle (see below).
 The round green guides keep the paper level on the spindle.

 Load the paper so it sits on the round green guides, then pull up the green arm so it's perpendicular to the spindle and slide it towards the roll.

 Make sure the print head assembly is open.
 If it's not use the small green lever to open it up.